dilbrent/misc/README.md

-# Various WIP that don't have a home
+# Various WIP without a home